clearbluejar/ghidriff/README.md

 `ghidriff` provides a core base class [GhidraDiffEngine](ghidriff/ghidra_diff_engine.py) that can be extended to create your own binary diffing [implementations](#implementations).

-The base class implements first 3 steps of the Ghidra [headless workflow](https://github.com/clearbluejar/ghidra-python-vscode-devcontainer-skeleton#steps):
+The base class implements the first 3 steps of the Ghidra [headless workflow](https://github.com/clearbluejar/ghidra-python-vscode-devcontainer-skeleton#steps):
 >1. **Create Ghidra Project** - Directory and collection of Ghidra project files and data
 >2. **Import Binary to project** - Import one or more binaries to the project for analysis
 >3. **Analyze Binary** - Ghidra will perform default binary analysis on each binary